 F o u n d i n g D i r e c t o r a n d A s s o c i a t e P r o f e s s o r

 Marisa Hightower is the Associate Director in the Office of Civic and Community Engagement (CCE), at the University of Miami, providing strategic and administrative leadership, which includes partnering with faculty, students, staff and community partners to promote collaboration that addresses the goals and missions of CCE.
 In addition to over 20 years in program management, Marisa Hightower holds a B.A. in English and a Master’s in Communication Studies, which included original research on territorial behavior in public green spaces.
 Prior to joining the Office of Civic and Community Engagement, she was the Senior Program Manager at the SEEDS (A SEED for Success) program, which was previously funded by an NSF-ADVANCE Award.
 For seven years, Marisa worked closely with Kathryn Tosney, Ph.D., SEEDS Director and Professor of Biology, to foster an interactive and highly effective community that helped to create a climate of diversity and inclusion for faculty across all disciplines.
-In addition, Marisa serves on the Executive Board of the Women’s Commission at the University of Miami.
+Marisa serves on the Executive Board of the Women’s Commission at the University of Miami.
 Since 1971, the Women’s Commission works to create possible sustainable change for the status of women on the University campus.
-She volunteers as an Assistant Cubmaster and Cub Scout Den Leader during her free time.
+She also serves on the ACE Women's Network Florida Steering Committee.
+She volunteers as an Assistant Scoutmaster during her free time.
 Marisa M Hightower (she/her)

 A s s o c i a t e D i r e c t o r